 Develop your search strategy using the terms above.

-Boolean operators help to narrow or broaden your search.
+Boolean operators, found on the advanced search pages in databases, help to narrow or broaden your search.
 The most useful are AND, OR, NOT which help to connect keywords or concepts.

-You can use more than one Boolean connector in the same search statement:
+You can use more than one Boolean connector in the same search statement, such as:

 Depression AND Teenagers OR Adolescents